Dreamscent/Dreamscent.github.io/_posts/2025-08-07-Malaysia-VEP.md

 1. The contractor doesn't have a proof of delivery, and somehow claims something was delivered.
 Mind you this is a **Tracked Parcel**.
 I don't know about you, but tracked parcels require Proofs of Delivery, especially important items like an RFID tag.
 A picture is needed if you left it at the door(but this should not be allowed for such an important item in this case), or someone has to sign for it.
 2. Why doesn't City Link have the picture?
 If you're paying an external contractor you should have verified that the job is done, no?
+3. Again, if you have a system for Proof of Delivery, why was it not captured?
+4. Even my online shopping for some cheapo item with free (or $1.99) delivery, I get a WhatsApp image sent to my phone when they drop it at my door.
+And City Link has the audacity to charge this much?